TexasInstruments/simplelink-lowpower-f2-sdk/source/ti/ti154stack/apps/sensor_oad_offchip/CC13X2_CC26X2R1_LAUNCHXL/README.md

 The out of box example for the sensor_oad_offchip project uses the Linux Collector to update the FW on a sensor device.
 The following steps walk through the process of performing an OAD:

-Please note that prebuilt images are only provided for the 1352R1 device.
-If you are using a different device, please refer to section [Generating the Required Binary Images](#GeneratingtheRequiredBinaryImages) in this document on how to build the images from the projects.

 The Linux collector requires the coprocessor device to operate.
 To setup the coprocessor device:

+* Build a coprocessor example for your desired coprocessor device
-* Load `<SDK_INSTALL_DIR>/examples/rtos/CC1352R1_LAUNCHXL/ti154stack/hexfiles/coprocessor_cc1352lp_tirtos_ccs.hex` onto the device using Uniflash
+* Load the generated coprocessor hex file onto the device using Uniflash

 For the sensor device:
-1. Add the Off-Chip BIM image `<SDK_INSTALL_DIR>/examples/rtos/CC1352R1_LAUNCHXL/easylink/hexfiles/offChipOad/cc13x2r1lp_bim_offchip.hex` to the image list
+1. Add the Off-Chip BIM image `<SDK_INSTALL_DIR>/examples/nortos/[LAUNCHPAD]/bim/hexfiles/bim_offchip/[Desired Security Level]/bim_offchip.hex` to the image list
-2. Add the user application `<SDK_INSTALL_DIR>/examples/rtos/CC1352R1_LAUNCHXL/ti154stack/hexfiles/sensor_oad_offchip_secure_cc1352lp_tirtos_ccs.bin` to the image list
+2. Add your user-generated binary file to the image list and set the address to 0.
+Please refer to section [Generating the Required Binary Images](#GeneratingtheRequiredBinaryImages) in this document on how to build the images from the projects.
 3. Load both images onto the device using Uniflash

 Connect the coprocessor to a Linux machine and run the Linux Collector application.
 If the sensor has previously connected to the Linux Collector and then been reprogrammed (erasing its network parameters stored in flash), you will need to remove the nv-simulation.bin file before launching the application.
 More information can be found on using the Linux Collector in the Linux Gateway SDK documentation.
 To use the Linux Collector for OAD, make sure it is built without the `IS_HEADLESS` pre-defined symbol.